6824557/CBRec/README.md

 ### 2. run the model

-Run the model with the following command.
+Run the model with the following command.(operate on NYC by default)

 ~~~
-python main.py (operate on NYC by default).
+python main.py
 ~~~